altunixon/wips/lns/altina_ln/ASP-52-.md

 “My gratitude, Your Highness Marie Quatre!”

 After clasping her hand in gratitude, Vanessa opened the lid.
-As the lid was rather heavy, there were thoughts of helping, but it looked like help was not required.
+As the lid was rather heavy, there were thoughts of helping, but it looked like help was not required.<br/>

 Compared to three years ago before she was married, Vanessa looked more capable